 - To provide a coherent, structured academic curriculum that leads to a sustained mastery for all and a greater depth of learning for those who are capable.

 It is our intent to provide a knowledge rich curriculum that has an emphasis on the development of children’s vocabulary skills and opportunities for children to put that knowledge into their long-term memories (sustained mastery).
-It is our intention to provide a curriculum that develops their cultural capital.
+It is our intention to provide a curriculum that develops their cultural capital (linked to our Mission Statement).

 It is our intent that we provide all of our children with the skills, knowledge and understanding to be effective, inquisitive, life-long learners.
 This is achieved through the implementation of our ‘Building Learning Powers’ and core Gospel Values through monthly themes and our vision of ‘Be Kind, Be Brilliant’.
 Our curriculum is designed to recognise children’s prior learning, provide first-hand learning experiences, allow the children to develop interpersonal skills, build resilience through learning to fail well and become creative, independent, critical thinkers.